awsdocs/aws-encryption-sdk-docs/doc_source/use-kms-keyring.md

 An *AWS KMS regional discovery keyring* is a keyring that doesn't specify the ARNs of KMS keys\.
 Instead, it allows the AWS Encryption SDK to decrypt using only the KMS keys in particular AWS Regions\.

+When decrypting with an AWS KMS regional discovery keyring, the AWS Encryption SDK decrypts any encrypted data key that was encrypted under an AWS KMS key in the specified AWS Region\.
+To succeed, the caller must have `kms:Decrypt` permission on at least one of the AWS KMS keys in the specified AWS Region that encrypted a data key\.

 Like other discovery keyrings, the regional discovery keyring has no effect on encryption\.
-It works only when decrypting encrypted messages\. \(If you use a multi\-Region discovery keyring to encrypt data, alone or in a multi\-keyring, the encrypt operation fails\.\) If you use a regional discovery keyring in a multi\-keyring that is used for encrypting and decrypting, it is effective only when decrypting\.
+It works only when decrypting encrypted messages\.
+If you use a regional discovery keyring in a multi\-keyring that is used for encrypting and decrypting, it is effective only when decrypting\.
+If you use a multi\-Region discovery keyring to encrypt data, alone or in a multi\-keyring, the encrypt operation fails\.

-When decrypting with an AWS KMS regional discovery keyring, the AWS Encryption SDK decrypt any encrypted data key that was encrypted under an AWS KMS key in the specified AWS Region\.
-To succeed, the caller must have `kms:Decrypt` permission on at least one of the AWS KMS keys in the specified AWS Region that encrypted a data key\.

 **Important**
 If you include an AWS KMS regional discovery keyring in a decryption [multi\-keyring](use-multi-keyring.md), the regional discovery keyring overrides all KMS key restrictions specified by other keyrings in the multi\-keyring\.
 The multi\-keyring behaves like its least restrictive keyring\.
 An AWS KMS discovery keyring has no effect on encryption when used by itself or in a multi\-keyring\.

+The regional discovery keyring in the AWS Encryption SDK for C attempts to decrypt only with KMS keys in the specified Region\.
+When you use a discovery keyring in the AWS Encryption SDK for JavaScript and AWS Encryption SDK for \.NET, you configure the Region on the AWS KMS client\.
+These AWS Encryption SDK implementations don't filter KMS keys by Region, but AWS KMS will fail a decrypt request for KMS keys outside of the specified Region\.

 If you use a discovery keyring, we recommend that you use a *discovery filter* to limit the KMS keys used in decryption to those in specified AWS accounts and partitions\.
 Discovery filters are supported in versions 1\.7\.*x* and later of the AWS Encryption SDK\.